Deducteam/lambdapi/doc/sections/commands.md

 ```
 The default time limit of a prover is set to 10 seconds.

-**Declared identifiers** The following code declares a new valid symbol, that
-can then be used in the place of a symbol or λ-variable.
 **prefix symbols** The following code defines a prefix symbol for negation.

 ```